BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 If the model is not yet good enough, then the ML approach needs to be adjusted.
 For example, pre-processing can be fine-tuned, the ML approach can be changed (e.g., from decision tree to ANN), the parameters of the ML-approach (so-called "hyperparameters") may be adjusted, e.g., the number of layers and neurons in an ANN or the maximum depth of a decision tree.
 Then, training and evaluation is re-iterated.

-If the model is good enough, i.e., the prediction performance is adequate, then the previously trained ML can be used productively.
-For this, the model is used to perform the ML application on production data.
+If the model is good enough, i.e., the prediction performance is adequate, then the previously trained ML can be execution in a production environment.
+For this, the model is used to perform the ML application on live data.
 The computed result can be used in the AI application, e.g., displayed in a user interface.
 In case the users perform a manual validation of the computed results, corrected results may be fed back for training improvement.

 ### Prediction Performance Measures